 Higher-dollar donors want to be recognized.
 They also want to understand how their last contribution was spent and where their next one will be spent.
-A special report is a perfect example of a very effective technique for these folks, because they look like they're prepared for an individual donor and include content (e.g., news, research, updates, human interest stories) around specific areas of interest.
+A special report is a perfect example of a very effective technique for these folks, because it will appear to be specially prepared for an individual donor and include content (e.g., news, research, updates, or human interest stories) around specific areas of interest.